mssola/farga/README.md

   - `user/`: user space programs that either delve into RISC-V assembly or that interface the Linux Kernel on the RISC-V architecture.
 - `kernel/dtm`: simple kernel module showcasing the API from the `of` driver.
+- `lang/c`: miscellanous code on the C programming language.

 A lot of this is not taken solely from my brain, and I will give credit whenever it's relevant to each piece of code.
 For the rest of the code, the GPLv3+